-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.Please amend to ensure this reflects the procedures in your setting.
+If the allegation concerns the head teacher, then the Trust safeguarding Lead should be made aware immediately. safeguarding@tpacademytrust.org

 In KCSIE 2021 Part Four they introduced two sections covering the two levels of allegation/concern.
 1. allegations that meet the harm threshold and 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
-These will still be recorded internally but nott passed on if the member of staff leaves the school.
+These will still be recorded internally but not passed on if the member of staff leaves the school.

-In any situation where the head teacher or COG is unclear or the allegation is of a potentially serious nature then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
+In any situation where the head teacher or Safeguarding Lead is unclear or the allegation is of a potentially serious nature then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
 If they feel a referral should be made then they will advise you to complete the appropriate referral form.